Noel Odell: Everest 1924

 On 8 June 1924 George Mallory and Andrew Irvine attempted to climb to the top of Mount Everest via the Northeast Ridge route.
 Keen-sighted Odell reported seeing them at 12:50 p.m. ascending one of the major "steps" on the North-East ridge, "the last step but one from the base of the final pyramid" and "going strongly for the top."
 But no evidence thus far has proved that they reached the summit, or that they ascended above the major Second Step.
 They never returned and perished on the mountain.
 Odell was the last person to see the pair alive.

 In his first two accounts, written between June and November 1924, Odell was certain he had seen Mallory and Irvine climbing the Second Step.
 (Note: Another black spot became apparent and moved up the snow to join the other on the crest.
 The first then approached the great rock-step and shortly emerged at the top; the second did likewise.
 Then the whole fascinating vision vanished, enveloped in cloud once more.....The place on the ridge mentioned is a prominent rock-step at a very short distance from the base of the final pyramid p.
 16) (Note: I noticed far away on a snow-slope leading up to the last step but one from the base of the final pyramid, a tiny object moving and approaching the rock step. p.
-457) But in the expedition account published in 1925, and after mounting skepticism from members of the climbing community as to whether it was the Second Step or the lower First Step, Odell conceded it might have been the First Step where he had seen the pair.
+457) But in the expedition account published in 1925, and after mounting scepticism from members of the climbing community as to whether it was the Second Step or the lower First Step, Odell conceded it might have been the First Step where he had seen the pair.
 (Note: Owing to the small portion of the summit ridge uncovered I could not be precisely certain at which of these two "steps" they were, as in profile and from below they are very similar, but at the time I took it for the upper "second step." p.
 130) (Note: Owing to the foreshortening of the view, however, which incidentally for a short time was quite clear of cloud, I could not be certain whether it were the First or the Second Step. p.
 448) After he had been rejected as too old for the next Everest expedition, he recanted his change of mind and returned to the belief that he had seen the two climbers surmount the Second Step.
 (Note: Odell remains convinced that he saw both Mallory and Irvine on a snow-slope near the foot of the second step, much farther along, and Mallory actually on the top of the second step itself. p.40) Had they done so, there would have been a fair chance that one of them, at least, might have reached the summit.

 Mallory's body and personal effects were discovered in 1999, and Irvine's partial remains were found in 2024, exactly 100 years after he was last seen heading for the summit in Mallory's company.